miquido/MQSwiftSign/README.md

 	- Create temporary keychain with specified name, unlocked and with password prompt turned off.
 	- Install certificate into just created keychain.
 	- Add temporary keychain to the keychain searchlist.
-	- Set up proper access options for the certificate.
+	- Set up proper access options for the certificate and its private key.
 2. Installation of any provisioning profile found in specified path, making it visible for Xcode.
 See [installing provisioning profiles](#installing-provisioning-profiles) for more information.
 3. Execution of a provided shell script.
 4. Composition of an export plist from build options provided in shell script.
 See [creating options plist](#creating-export-plist) for more information.